Ranking the 13 weirdest Spanish signings in Premier League history

 Angelino came through the youth ranks at Machester City, went out on a few loans, and was sold to PSV Eindhoven in 2018.
 He proceeded to get straight into the Eredivisie team of the season and City triggered a buy-back clause the following summer.

 For some reason, he was then left to sit on the bench for half a season while Oleksandr Zinchenko played.
-Come January, he was off to RB Leipzig, where he has become one of the best players in the Bundesliga.
-He’s got eight goals and seven assists this season, for Christ’s sake.
+Come January, he was off to RB Leipzig, where he became one of the best players in the Bundesliga.

 12. Iago Aspas